perepelart/Home-World-RL-Policy-Learning/README.md

 This project was done as a part of the course [MITx 6.86x Machine Learning with Python-From Linear Models to Deep Learning](https://www.edx.org/learn/machine-learning/massachusetts-institute-of-technology-machine-learning-with-python-from-linear-models-to-deep-learning).

-We are applying reinforcement learning (RL) to teach agents how to play text-based games.
-These games rely entirely on text for interaction—players read descriptions and type commands, meaning the true state is only partially observed.
+This project investigates training agents via reinforcement learning (RL) for text-based games, environments where all interactions — state descriptions and player actions — are text-based.
+Consequently, the underlying world state is only partially observable through these textual descriptions.

-Our experiments use a simple "Home World", a house environment where agents complete text quests (e.g., "You are hungry") by interacting with objects (like eating an apple in the kitchen).
-The agent receives text descriptions, issues commands, and gets rewards.
+Our experimental setup features a small "Home World", simulating a house with rooms and interactable objects (e.g., a kitchen apple).
+The agent must fulfill quests presented textually, such as "You are hungry," which requires appropriate navigation and actions (e.g., going to the kitchen to eat the apple).
+In each cycle, the agent receives text describing the current state and quest, submits a command, and receives a reward.

-Using RL, we aim to develop an agent that learns optimal strategies from these rewards.
-A core problem is representing the text descriptions as vectors.
-While assigning unique IDs is simple, it doesn't scale well, leading us to investigate methods like bag-of-words.
+We employ an RL framework to develop an autonomous agent that learns effective command policies from game rewards.
+A critical challenge is the state representation: converting textual descriptions into vectors.
+A naive approach mapping each unique text to an index is infeasible for complex games, necessitating alternatives like bag-of-words representations.

 The mathematical model for this framework is described in the file [Home World Game Framework.md](https://github.com/perepelart/Home-World-Policy-Learning/blob/167907f70361518aff5ff762558ba9d9dd871c3b/Home%20World%20Game%20Framework.md)